 Old Slave Mart Museum in Charleston

 You'll find restaurants all along the Gullah Geechee Corridor offering farm-to-table cuisine rooted in the culinary traditions brought to the U.S. by West African slaves.
-Among the most popular are Buckshot's Carryout in McClellanville, Bertha's Kitchen in Charleston, The Gullah Grub on St. Helena Island and Ruby Lee's on Hilton Head Island.
+Among the most popular are Buckshot's Carryout in McClellanville, The Gullah Grub on St. Helena Island and Ruby Lee's on Hilton Head Island.
+Due to COVID-19, please call or check official website for updated dining availability.